Members

 News from the Collective

-Interview with Diego García Ramírez The introduction of Digital Tribulations, a series of intellectual interviews on the developments of digital sovereignty in Latin America, can be read here.
-I left the Brazilian Amazon in mid-December 2025 to continue my journey into Colombia, a country I still knew little about.
-My arrival in Manizales was the […]
+Interview with Paola Ricaurte Quijano.
+The introduction of Digital Tribulations, a series of intellectual interviews on the developments of digital sovereignty in Latin America, can be read here.
+I first met Paola Ricaurte in Rio de Janeiro during the Association of Internet Researchers (AoIR) conference.
+Paola is a leading scholar and a founding member of […]